Disney World Know Before You Go—9 Essential Tips from Veteran Travelers

 Disney World Know Before You Go: A Vacation Package Is Your Best Bet

-If you choose to stay at a Disney World resort, reserving your room as part of a vacation package is really the way to go.
+If you choose to stay at a Disney World resort or a Good Neighbor Hotel, reserving your room as part of a vacation package is really the way to go.
 With a vacation package, you’ll bundle the cost of your room reservation and theme park tickets together.

 Packages allow you to make a low deposit, just $200, to hold your trip, and balances aren’t due until 30 days before arrival.
 A vacation package also offers more flexible cancelation options.